hydracombustion/SecDevops/C++/Article_2_Resource_Injection.md

 * Do not allow a user or untrusted data to define sensitive parameters.
 * sanitize the input parameter
 * Control the input data with a white list of port for example or other controls.
 * Verify that environment variable is secure.
 If you use getenv() with a static argument, check that this environnement variable can not be modify,read by an attacker.
+* Do not allow the user to manipulate the environnement variable.

 Views this link for further informations: https://owasp.org/www-community/attacks/Resource_Injection